ChasVanDav/KoreanRecipeApp/README.md

-# 🍜 Korean Recipes & Top YT Videos
+# 🍜 Korean Recipe App

 This is a Flask-based web application that scrapes **Korean recipe titles** from a CNN article and automatically fetches relevant **YouTube cooking videos**.
 Users can view recipe details, watch embedded videos, and explore metadata such as views, channel name, and publish date.